wazka1111/CucumberJavaSelenium/lectures/BDD.md

 ### Gherkin style

   Gherkin is a specific syntax that makes plain text structured enough for Cucumber to understand.
-Cucumber matches Gherkin steps into respective code snippets in Selenium (step definitions) using regular expressions behind the scenes.
+Cucumber matches Gherkin steps into respective code snippets in Selenium (step definitions) using regular expressions behind the scene.

 Gherkin serves multiple purposes:

-•	Recommendation for analysts to use Gherkin in order to create unambiguous specification (requirements)
+*  Recommendation for analysts to use Gherkin in order to create unambiguous specification (requirements)
-•	Makes automated scripts flow clear and easy to follow
+*  Makes automated scripts flow clear and easy to follow
-•	Test scripts becomes automatically useful documentation that indicate how the system actually behaves Gherkin documents are stored in .feature text files and are crucial part of the project: eg:
+*  Test scripts becomes automatically useful documentation that indicate how the system actually behaves Gherkin documents are stored in .feature text files and are crucial part of the project: eg:
 Login.feature

-TIP!
+**TIP!**
 Files .feature should be stored in separate package within project structure.

 ### Feature file

 Here is example of feature file content:

         Feature: Here type name of the feature that you are testing
         Scenario: Here type name of the test that you are going to create Given Here type preconditions that have to be prepared before the test When Here type action/actions that you need to do in order to complete your test Then Here type verifications/assertions that you need to perform.

 Additionally we can use “And” to extend one of the steps:
 eg:

         Given Step text
         And Extend step
         When Step text
         And Step text
         Then Step text
         And Step text

-Best practice:
+**Best practice:**

 It is not mandatory but part of best practice only.
-1. Here is a question: Should I create steps using first person position: (When I input login into the system) or rather third person position (When User input his login into the system)
+1. Here is a question:

+Should I create steps using first person position?
+(When I input login into the system)

+or rather third person position (When User input his login into the system)

-My recommendation – third person position
+**My recommendation – third person position**

 2. Should I use imperative or declarative communication type in my scripts?

-My recommendation – declarative type.
+**My recommendation – declarative type.**

 What is the difference?

-Imperative means each step is a precise instruction.
+**Imperative** means each step is a precise instruction.
 The inputs and expected results are specified exactly.
 It might cause problem after any modification in the system.

-Declarative means each step communicates an idea, but the exact values aren’t specified.
+**Declarative** means each step communicates an idea, but the exact values aren’t specified.
 It assumes more flexible way to define steps.

-Examples:
+##### Examples:

-Imperative style:
+**Imperative style:**

-Feature:  Free subscribers see only the free movies Given users with a free subscription can access "Open movies" but not "Premium movies" When I type "openUser@domain.com" in the email field And I type "passwd123" in the password field
-And I press the "Login" button
+        Feature:  Free subscribers see only the free movies Given users with a free subscription can access "Open movies" but not "Premium movies" When I type "openUser@domain.com" in the email field And I type "passwd123" in the password field And I press the "Login" button
         Then I see "Open movies" on the home page
         And I do not see "Premium movies" on the home page

-Declarative style – RECOMMENDED :
+**Declarative style – RECOMMENDED :**

-Feature:  Free subscribers see only the free movies Given Free Monica has a free/open subscription
-When Free Monica logs in with her valid credentials Then Free Monica sees a only open movies on the home page
+        Feature:  Free subscribers see only the free movies Given Free Monica has a free/open subscription When Free Monica logs in with her valid credentials Then Free Monica sees a only open movies on the home page

 Take a look at other example in my project:
 Here is imperative style.
 There are so many steps related to order some product: